d-lec/d-lec.github.io/docs/index.md

 # Welcome to the D-Lev Engineering Collective!

 This is a website to document the D-Lev digital theremin.
 More text will go here.
-Also probably pictures.
+It can probably be copied out of the "PRD" draft on Google Drive.

 ## How to update the site